 The Taste of Galip Nut

 Fresh galip nut has a milky, nutty flavour.
 The most common closest nut that I can liken the galip nut flavour to is macadamia.
 The dried or smoke-cured galip nut has a bit of an oily flavour.
 Whether fresh or dried, the taste is very nice.
 But before one gets to tasting it, galip nuts are hard to crack.
 Don’t lay it flat and try to crack it as it will smash the kernel.
 Stand them top end down and hit the bottom end sharply.
 This will break the nut easily and the kernel will come out whole.

 Galip nuts that ripen on the trees in the forest provide food for birds and other animals.
 The pigeons and hornbills swallow them whole, and when the outer pith is digested from the nut, the nut is passed out.
 The nuts are spread throughout the rainforest through this means.
 Thus, many galip nuts can be found and collected under trees where pigeons and hornbills frequent.
 If the nuts fall to the ground, the cassowaries and bandicoots feed on them.
 During galip season, some fruits are not harvested to attract these animals which men hunt for food.

 Commercial Cultivation of Galip Nut in PNG

 Whilst this indigenous nut is important in the diets of the people, the greatest risk now is foreign logging companies raping the forests.
-Galip trees are favoured as it produces good, strong timber.
-If logging continues, the 6 million wild population of galip will be gone.
+Galip trees are favoured as they produce good, strong timber.
+If logging continues, the population of galip trees (about six million) will be gone.